geudde/attic-chest/pages/13.reference/01.porden/docs.md

 tili.
 It is a species of cuttle fish, which probably, like the soldier crab, and some others, seizes the discarded shell of the nautilus, and converts it to its own uses.
-The different cameras of the shell are perfectly useless to this ani- mal, and could never have been formed or inhabited by it : it resides only in the outer chamber.
+The different cameras of the shell are perfectly useless to this ani- mal, and could never have been formed or inhabited by it: it resides only in the outer chamber.

 Roget and Shaw's Lectures.